rodolfodpk/go-crablet/docs/overview.md

 ## DCB Compliance

-go-crablet aims to follow the DCB pattern:
+go-crablet aims to follow the DCB pattern principles:

 - ✅ **Streaming Events**: `ReadEvents()` returns an `EventIterator` for memory-efficient processing
 - ✅ **Query-based Filtering**: Support for complex queries with multiple `QueryItem`s and OR logic